DATAMATH CALCULATOR MUSEUM

 In March 2011 our friend Michel surprised us with another calculator manufactured for Koh-I-Noor Hardtmuth, the odd Texas Instruments 1265 based on the TI-1265.
 And instead of pictures we even received a box from France with the real hardware as a loan for some deeper investigations and photo sessions.
 Thanks!

-In the meantime Gilles Collas, a fellow calculator collector
+In the meantime Marie Lisa Collas, a fellow calculator collector

-third model in the line and we located the predecessor of the model 30/super
+living in Luxembourg, located the predecessor of the model 30/super

 If you have additions to the above article please email: email@example.com.